Exohayvan/atsuko/README.md

 ![365uptime](https://img.shields.io/badge/365Day_Uptime-0.01%25-blue?style=for-the-badge)

 *Note: Uptime collection for this bot started on 03/03/2024 at 12:00 AM.*
-*Uptime should update every hour to every 2 hours*
+*Uptime should update every hour to every 2 hours.*

 ## Disclaimer: Bot is going through a slash command update.
 As commands are being converted they may disappear from the help command and the ! prefix will no longer work for said command.